NiyatiJasani/Todo-List/README.md

 # Todo-List
-The user can add, edit and delete a task
+The user can add, edit and delete a Todo in this task application